Travel, travel and more travel. That is how I have been moving forward.

-I like to start the new year with a reflection on the past year and maybe some goals and challenges for the upcoming 12 months, should I be blessed enough to enjoy them.
+I start each new year with a reflection on the past year and maybe some goals and challenges for the upcoming 12 months, should I be blessed enough to enjoy them.

 Thank you for reading my thoughts and travels this year.
 I have really enjoyed sharing my travels and memorable moments from the past and this year with you.